Posted by Michael David on June 8, 2013

 Where do I go for external beam radiation therapy?

 Most of the time, you will get external beam radiation therapy as an outpatient.
 This means that you will have treatment at a clinic or radiation therapy center and will not have to stay in the hospital.

 What happens before my first external beam radiation treatment?

 You will have a 1- to 2-hour meeting with your doctor or nurse before you begin radiation therapy.
 At this time, you will have a physical exam, talk about your medical history, and maybe have imaging tests.
 Your doctor or nurse will discuss external beam radiation therapy, its benefits and side effects, and ways you can care for yourself during and after treatment.
-You can then choose whether to have external beam radiation therapy.If you agree to have external beam radiation therapy, you will be scheduled for a treatment planning session called a simulation
+You can then choose whether to have external beam radiation therapy.If you agree to have external beam radiation therapy, you will be scheduled for a treatment planning session called a simulation.
+At this time:

 - A radiation oncologist and radiation therapist will define your treatment area (also called a treatment port or treatment field).
 This refers to the places in your body that will get radiation.
 You will be asked to lie very still while x-rays or scans are taken to define the treatment area.

 - The radiation therapist will then put small marks (tattoos or dots of colored ink) on your skin to mark the treatment area.
 You will need these marks throughout the course of radiation therapy.
 The radiation therapist will use them each day to make sure you are in the correct position.
 Tattoos are about the size of a freckle and will remain on your skin for the rest of your life.
 Ink markings will fade over time.
 Be careful not to remove them and make sure to tell the radiation therapist if they fade or lose color.

 - You may need a body mold.
 This is a plastic or plaster form that helps keep you from moving during treatment.
 It also helps make sure that you are in the exact same position each day of treatment.